YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 enable the parties of that cryptographic API to signal precisely, for each signature algorithm individually, which steps of the algorithm are performed by which party.
 We thus define two roles:
-the _digester_ (e.g., a software application) which initializes the signing procedure, and the _signer_ (e.g., an HSM) which holds exclusive control of the signing private key.
+the _digester_ (e.g., a software application) that initializes the signing procedure, and the _signer_ (e.g., an HSM) that holds exclusive control of the signing private key.

 Note that these algorithm identifiers do not define new "pre-hashed" variants of the base signature algorithm, nor an intermediate "hash envelope" data structure, such as that defined in [I-D.COSE-Hash-Envelope].